Giant Clam Table Lamp

 The shells have their origin in the Pacific Ocean and the Indian Ocean.

-In all probability this lamp was put together somewhere in Europe to be sold in souvenir shops in the touristic coastal areas in Europe.
-Most of these shells were imported from the Philippines.
+In all probability this sea shell lamp was assembled somewhere in Europe to be sold in souvenir shops in the touristic coastal areas in Europe.
+Most of these sea shells were imported from the Philippines.

 The giant clam is the largest living bivalve mollusk and is one of the most endangered clam species.
 They can weigh more than 200 kilograms (440 lb), measure as much as 120 cm (47”) across, and they have an average lifespan in the wild of over 100 years.

-All the electric parts were made by VLM Components in the 1980s.
+All the electric parts were made by VLM Components in the late 1970s, early 1980s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.

 The giant clam alive – Monsters of the Deep – National Geographic